z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 With resources.GetMatch, we can place the default file in the asset folder of the theme to be overridden in the website.
 Note that we used the same feature in the products.csv file earlier.
 To get an exact resource, we can use resources.Get, although GetMatch supports wildcards (also called globs).

 The real power of Hugo Pipes comes with the support for processing.
-Hugo can pro- cess CSS files with the SCSS processor (only in the extended flavor) and the PostCSS postprocessor.
-SCSS (or SASS) is a CSS superset language that supports nesting, func- tions, and compile-time variables in CSS.
+Hugo can process CSS files with the SCSS processor (only in the extended flavor) and the PostCSS postprocessor.
+SCSS (or SASS) is a CSS superset language that supports nesting, functions, and compile-time variables in CSS.
 The philosophy behind SCSS is compile-time optimization and code generation.
 This approach matches that of the Jamstack, and  both work well together.
 Let’s rename the assets/index.css file to assets/index.scss and use the SCSS preprocessor via Hugo Pipes using $css := resources.GetMatch "index.css" | resources.ToCSS.

-First, we need to verify if the version of Hugo we have installed is the extended ver- sion.
+First, we need to verify if the version of Hugo we have installed is the extended version.
 For that, let’s run the command hugo version on the command line.
-If you have the extended version of Hugo installed, you should see extended in the command- line output:
+If you have the extended version of Hugo installed, you should see extended in the commandline output:

 Hugo Static Site Generator v0.91.2/extended